UVA Education Abroad

 Education Abroad plays an important role in advancing the University of Virginia’s pedagogic mission, enriching students both academically and personally, and is crucial in preparing students for the challenges of the global world.
 This unique learning experience combines intellectual pursuits with firsthand exposure to different peoples and their cultural traditions.
 It provides students with an opportunity to gain an international perspective on their chosen academic field or career path and to learn and practice important life skills — critical thinking, independence, flexibility, adaptability, resilience, and the ability to interact and communicate across differences.
 The University expects that upon studying abroad students will apply their knowledge to create a global frame of reference in their response to situations and events, actively seek out opportunities for engagement and demonstrate understanding of themselves and their ability to cope and adapt.
 Education Abroad is one of UVA’s many proud traditions!

 Education Abroad is part of the International Studies Office, a division of UVA Global.
-The ISO also includes the International Students & Scholars Program and the Lorna Sundberg International Center, as well as the CORE and Peace Corps Prep programs.
+The ISO also includes the International Students & Scholars Program and the Lorna Sundberg International Center, as well as the Peace Corps Prep program.

-- guide and advise students, scholars and faculty on education abroad
+- guide and advise students and faculty on education abroad

-- facilitate and ensure access to education abroad for students from diverse backgrounds and students from underrepresented groups
+- facilitate and ensure access to education abroad for students from diverse backgrounds and underrepresented groups

 - collaborate with University leaders, faculty, staff, and others to increase student participation in education abroad

 - collaborate with faculty and administrators to develop study abroad programs